Who is HealthCarePlus?

 A Solvency Standard sets out the minimum amount of capital an insurance company is required to hold in order to meet its long-term projected liabilities under adverse conditions.
 These liabilities include insurance claims that the company is expected to pay to its customers in the future.

 What is the Solvency Margin?

 The Solvency Margin is the amount of capital an insurance company holds that is above the minimum level of capital it is required to hold under the Solvency Standard.

-What is The Education Benevolent Society Incorporated's Solvency Margin?
+What is Union Medical Benefits Society Ltd's (UniMed) Solvency Margin?

 'Actual Solvency Capital' is the actual capital held for solvency purposes.

 'Minimum Solvency Capital' is the capital required to be held by the Reserve Bank of New Zealand for solvency purposes.